 All biology majors (BA & BS) are required to gain research experience.
 Students may fulfill this requirement by performing a research project under the direction of biology faculty at Converse College, by performing a research project under another person, or as part of a summer program.
 All research performed away from Converse must be approved by the biology faculty at Converse College.
 Students who prefer not to perform a research project may fulfill this requirement by successful completion of BIO 480.
-Students who double major in Chemistry also have a research requirement, which must be fulfilled by a project.
-Chemistry projects and Biology projects satisfy the requirements for either major for students who are double majors in Biology and Chemistry.
+Chemistry projects and Biology projects satisfy the requirements for both majors for students who are double majors in Biology and Chemistry.
+BIO 480 does not satisfy the Chemistry research requirement.